 The redesigned Davidson website provides the opportunity for academic and administrative departments to pull in and display their social media account feed(s) for Facebook, Twitter, blogs, and other sites directly into their department homepage.
 The following process and criteria have been established for departments to request this feature.

 Request permission.
-A department may request to display their social media feed(s) on their department homepage by completing a Web Project Request (to be developed).
+A department may request to display their social media feed(s) on their department homepage by completing a request to firstname.lastname@example.org.
 Departments will need to provide a plan for their social media sites that includes (1) who manages the account(s), (1) who posts content to the account, (3) intended frequency of posts, and (4) plan for what kind of content will be posted to the account.